sidharthkuruvila/ocaml-lucene/doc/constructing_an_acyclic_transducer.md

 For each temporary state transition
  * Update the transition's output to the common prefix
- * Push the suffix of the original output to from_state's transtion outputs and the final output
+ * Push the suffix of the original output to from_state's transition outputs and the final output
  * Return the suffix of the input output and append the updated transition to the input list

 ### Compile the suffix